 The easiest way to make custom fields searchable is by using the SearchWP plugin.
-It’s the best WordPress search plugin and allows you to create more helpful and relevant search results by adjusting the search algorithm.
+It’s the best WordPress search plugin and allows you to show more helpful and relevant search results by creating a custom search algorithm.

-To start indexing your custom fields, first you’ll need to install and activate the SearchWP plugin.
-If you need help, then please see our guide on how to install a WordPress plugin.
+The first thing you need to do is install and activate the plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you need to visit the Settings » SearchWP page and then click on the ‘License’ menu option.
+Upon activation, go to SearchWP » Settings and then click on the ‘General’ tab.

-To get started, simply scroll to the section where you want to add searchable custom fields.
-In our images, we’re adding custom fields to a site’s posts, but the steps will be exactly the same no matter what content type you’re working with.
+To get started, simply scroll to the content where you want to start searching custom fields.
+In our images, we’re searching the custom fields attached to Posts, but the steps will be exactly the same for all content types.

 In your chosen section, find the ‘Add/Remove Attributes’ button and give it a click.